 Focus on the 80/20 Rule for Publishing

 The 80/20 rule for publishing means that 80% of the content you put out is going after some phrase you know people are looking for.
-Again, don’t waste your time publishing content people are not searching for because that content won’t be found.
+Don’t waste your time publishing content people are not searching for because that content won’t be found.

-For example, I have a “create a website” blog post.
-That topic is way too competitive, but Website Creative Pro would be incomplete without it.
-The opposite would be the various posts on domain names here.
+For example, we have a how to “create a website” blog post.
+That topic is way too competitive and our blog post will likely never rank, but Website Creative Pro would be incomplete without it.

 Build a brand with authority